Travelbacon/MMM-TomTomTrafficIncidents/README.md

 Here you can set the height and width of the map in any [CSS unit style](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units).
 Try, and see what size suits the best for you.

 - `zoom` : zoom level of the map.
 Default `11`.
-Zoom level can be between 0 - 24
+Zoom level can be between 0 - 24.
+Higher numbers will zoom in while lower numbers will zoom out.

 - `lang` : language specified in config.js under language.